 -Negotiable Certificate Deposits

 -Money in trust under no guarantee of principal

 The DICJ is not part of the bank, but is instead a governmental organization as is similar to depositor’s insurance schemes around the globe (for example, the Federal Deposit Insurance Corporation in the US, or the UK’s Deposit Protection Scheme).
 DICJ member banks pay annual premiums into the insurance program to capitalize the organization for when the relief funds are required.
 As was the case in the US ten years ago, it is understood that if there is a sufficiently large enough credit event, the Japanese government step in to assist.

-It is important to note that this entire discussion revolves around cash deposits with your retail bank.
+It is important to note that this entire discussion revolves around cash deposits with your retail bank, and how this could be impacted by a bank failure.
 In other words, your savings account with the ATM card.
 This is not necessarily relevant to your investment accounts.
 Market driven losses incurred on your investments are not guaranteed by any depositor’s insurance schemes in Japan.
 For instance, if you pick a stock and the company goes completely bust; as will your invested capital.
 However, this principal is a double-edged sword that could act in your favor.
 If a bank goes bankrupt, this does not necessarily mean your portfolio is also wiped out.
 If you own shares in Coca-Cola (and the shares are held safely by a custodian bank), then just because a retail bank has gone into insolvency does not mean that Coca-Cola is also going to crumble.
 Of course, a macro-economic event which would cause a bank to go bust would likely also impact Coca-Cola’s ability to sell soft drinks, but the company is still going to be around, and your investment portfolio will still reflect the positive market value of Coca-Cola.